Bonus: Purchase order cost template.

 The benefits are as follows.

-Automated approvals
+Automated Approvals

 If you have a manual approval process, your users are spending the time to figure out the proper approval hierarchy.